alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/troubleshooting.md

 To solve this issue install libpython3 on the system.

-## No matching distribution found for ethos-u-vela
+## No matching distribution found for Vela

 Vela 3.9.0 increases Python requirement to at least version 3.9, if not installed on your system the following error will occur: